plone/sphinxtheme.plone/README.rst

 - Issue Tracker: https://github.com/plone/sphinx.themes.plone/issues
 - Source Code: https://github.com/plone/sphinx.themes.plone

+.. _licence:

 License
 -------

 * The technical parts of this project is licensed under the GPLv2 license.
 * The text and illustrations in this package / generated pages are licensed by the Plone Foundation under a Creative Commons Attribution 4.0 International license.
-* Plone and the Plone<sup>®</sup> logo are registered trademarks of the Plone Foundation, registered in the United States and other countries.
+* Plone and the Plone :sup:`®` logo are registered trademarks of the Plone Foundation, registered in the United States and other countries.
 * For guidelines on the permitted uses of the Plone trademarks, see https://plone.org/foundation/logo
 * All other trademarks are owned by their respective owners.